esmeobrien/my-nc-knews/README.md

   - `created_at` defaults to the current date
   - `body`

 - NOTE: psql expects Date types to be in a date format - not a timestamp!
 However, you can easily turn a timestamp into a date using js...
+DONE

 ### Step 2 - Building and Testing

-1. Build your Express app
+1. Build your Express app DONE and listen.js DONE
-2. Mount an API Router onto your app
+2. Mount an API Router onto your app DONE
 3. Define the routes described below
 4. Define controller functions for each of your routes.
 5. Use proper project configuration from the offset, being sure to treat development and test differently.